rupl/chrisruppel.com/blog/_posts/2018-05-01-matomo-analytics.md

 Modern GA has no option for tracking users with JS disabled.
 As absurd as it seems, yes there are people who do this, including myself.
 The web is just a lot faster that way, especially on a phone.
 I use Brave to browse with JS disabled by default.

-Matomo can provide a `<noscript>` containing an image tag when the user has disabled JS.
+Matomo can provide a `&lt;noscript>` containing an image tag when the user has disabled JS.
 It will still respect the DNT header in this mode as well.

 ## Event tracking